mak1ng/ba-thesis-data/preprocessing/README.md

 `results_78.csv` contains the results of the preprocessing.
 It lists the number of made predictions and skipped types for each module.

 `preprocessing` includes the whole data used for preprocessing except the Deeptyper models.
-Please insert the two model files (`model-5.cntk` and `model-5.cntk.ckp`) inside this folder if you want to recreate the results.
+Please insert the two model files (`model-5.cntk` and `model-5.cntk.ckp`) inside that folder if you want to recreate the results.
+As the model files need to much space, you have to download it from [Google Drive](https://drive.google.com/drive/folders/1VsOmzFGH3Jo6t8n_QZqM_iCYTrGujbGi?usp=sharing) and insert it manually.
 In addition to the preprocessing scripts it also contains a version of [autoimport](https://github.com/lyz-code/autoimport) modified to fit the tasks.

 To reproduce the results create the docker image and run the following commands: